cloudspeech/houdini-talk/short-essay.md

 They click on that link in their email, and don't understand the German page that opens.

+They use the language selector.

-And right now that means a full page reload to switch to English or whatever.
+And they hate the wait while the page reloads in English or whatever.

-Your boss yells "no reload", but "don't change anything else".
+Your boss yells "no reload, but don't you change anything else".

-Oh, "and no performance regression, please."
+"And no performance regression, please."

 Impossible situation again, or not?

 How about... a little inspiration from Mister Houdini?

-Step 1: wish yourself `<trans-late>`.
+Step 1: wish yourself trans-dash-late (`<trans-late>`).

 A web component which knows how to translate text when the page language changes.

-Then step 2: no attributes needed.
+Skip step 2: no attributes are needed!

 Why?
-Because we can make it depend on the page language:
+Because we can just observe updates of the `lang` attribute:

 ```html
 <html lang="en">
 ```

-Changing _that_ requires 1 line of JavaScript in the language selector.
+And changing _that_ requires 1 line of JavaScript in the language selector.

 Moving on to Step 3: compose: